Healthy, yummier, SMARTER bedtime treats that won’t blow the calorie bank!

 Consider adding the following ingredients to your favorite recipes – or check out some of the yummy recipes we found online.

 Ginger is naturally caffeine-free and a cup of ginger tea can warm you from the inside out.
-But there’s so much more you can do with ginger.
+Naturally caffeine-free and sourced from the root of a flowering plant native to Southeastern Asia, it’s health benefits including anti-inflammatory and antioxidant properties.
+But there’s so much more you can do with ginger than just using it in tea.
 Try these recipes on for size:

 Almonds are a sleep superstar.
-They contain magnesium, which promotes both sleep and muscle relaxation.
+They contain magnesium and tryptophan, which both help to naturally reduce muscle and nerve function while also steadying heart rhythm.
+Hello sleep!
 As well, they’re rich in protein, which will help you maintain a stable blood sugar level while sleeping.
 Try these bedtime recipes:

 Cherries boost melatonin naturally.
 If you’re not familiar with melatonin, it’s a naturally occurring hormone that helps regulate your sleep cycle.
 Sip a glass of tart cherry juice or scoop some cherries into bowl to munch on before bed.
 Or try one of these recipes: